SpencerSzabados/SpencerSzabados.github.io/_projects/2024-05-26-fine-tune-stable-diffusion-vae.md

     bibliography: references.bib
 ---

-In a recent project, we (my coauthor and myself) needed to train a denoising diffusion bridge model on 512x512x3 patches from 2048x2048 fundus images take of human eyes.
-As it is prohibitively expensive, in terms of GPU memory, to train a diffusion model on such high resolutions with memory requirements scaling quadratically with image resolution when using a U-NET backbone, we turned to latent space diffusion models.
+In a recent project, we (my coauthor and myself) needed to train a denoising diffusion bridge model on 512x512x3 patches taken from 2048x2048 fundus images of human eyes.
+As GPU memory requirements for training a diffusion model on high resolutions with a U-NET backbone is prohibitive, scaling quadratically with image resolution, we turned to latent space diffusion models.
 In particular, we wished to use a fine-tuned version of the auto-encoder from Stable Diffusion.
-Unfortunately, it was somewhat of a length process finding exactly what training parameters worked well for fine-tuning Stable Diffusions VAE, and a to the point guild.
-As such, I have composed this short article, which is based on material from [capecape](https://wandb.ai/capecape/ddpm_clouds/reports/Using-Stable-Diffusion-VAE-to-encode-satellite-images--VmlldzozNDA2OTgx) and [cccntu](https://github.com/cccntu/fine-tune-models).
+Unfortunately, it was somewhat of a lengthy process finding exactly what training parameters worked well for fine-tuning Stable Diffusions VAE, or a short guild with training scripts.
+To address this, I have written this short article and accompanying [github](https://github.com/SpencerSzabados/Fine-tune-Stable-Diffusion-VAE) repo, which is based on material from [capecape](https://wandb.ai/capecape/ddpm_clouds/reports/Using-Stable-Diffusion-VAE-to-encode-satellite-images--VmlldzozNDA2OTgx) and [cccntu](https://github.com/cccntu/fine-tune-models).

 ---